 In collaboration with the schools, education authorities and, if needed, education consultants, develop a package of road safety education material to be delivered to students at the school whilst the infrastructural work is being carried out.
 The material should cover basic importance of road safety as well as specific information regarding the infrastructural changes being made to the school environment.
 This can be paired with other Information, Education and Communication (IEC) materials and public awareness campaigns to highlight the SARSAI project.
 Involvement and regular communication with all stakeholders from project design through actual implementation is crucial for the success of the project.
 Activities such as workshops, stakeholder meetings, and townhall meetings should be organised at regular intervals throughout, and when the construction of the infrastructural changes has been completed.
 For example, organize a ribbon-cutting event at the school with all the relevant stakeholders to launch the project.

+Most of all, collect data.
 In partnership with the United States Centers for Disease Control and Prevention, AMEND conducted a multi-year population-based control study impact evaluation of SARSAI.
 18 schools were identified (9 intervention and 9 control schools) using the SARSAI method.
 Surveys were carried out in households with 12,957 school-aged children at baseline and 13,555 children at follow-up.
 In the intervention schools, a SARSAI programme was fully implemented at a cost of approximately US$18,000 per school.
 Infrastructural changes included:

 The evaluation found that the SARSAI programme results in a statistically significant reduction in the number of children injured in road traffic.
 For every 286 children whose schools are part of the SARSAI programme, one RTI is prevented per year.
 This is the first known road safety programme of any type proven to reduce RTI among children in sub-Saharan Africa.
 The methodology consisted of before and after household surveys in catchments areas of both intervention and control schools allowing for a more rigorous evaluation.
 Details of this evaluation can be found here.

 Cities sometimes struggle to implement a safe system approach through Vision Zero because a target of zero deaths is so ambitious.
-However, starting with youth - the most vulnerable population, which is often less politically contentious - can help build momentum towards Vision Zero.
+However, starting with youth - the most vulnerable population, often less politically contentious - can help build momentum towards Vision Zero.

 Starting with a smaller population and an achievable target through city-wide or school specific efforts to protect youth can help cities gain political and community buy-in to a wider approach.
 This is how Vision Zero for Youth was born, encouraging cities that don’t have Vision Zero to begin with a target of zero fatalities for youth, and cities with Vision Zero to adopt and strive for that target.

-At an August 28, 2018 meeting with the FIA Foundation and the Inter-American Development Bank, they launched their report detailing the successful pilot Vision Zero for Youth project.
+At an August 2018 meeting with the FIA Foundation and the Inter-American Development Bank, ITDP launched their report detailing the successful pilot Vision Zero for Youth project.
 The report, “ Vision Zero for Youth: Making streets safer one school at a time” outlines successes and challenges, and can be used as a model to replicate and scale the project elsewhere.
 They also launched a report evaluating Vision Zero in the city to provide guidance to the new administration on continuing and improving the initiative.

 Key to the success of the initiative was placing children at the heart of the political agenda, and getting support from the Mayor for the Child Health Initiative declaration and Vision Zero for Youth.
 Vision Zero for Youth is an a-political strategy that is resilient to administration changes.
-ITDP is focusing on ensuring continuity through the administration of Mayor-elect, Claudia Sheinbaum Pardo, due to begin her six-year term in December 2018.

 School population: 990 (2017)